neo-project/docs/docs/en-us/reference/rpc/latest-version/api/listplugins.md

 ﻿# listplugins Method

-Return a list of plugins loaded by the node.
+Returns a list of plugins loaded by the node.

 ## Example